 Ideally, your workplace includes collaboration and content sharing technology in a variety of spaces above and beyond conference rooms.
 If your workplace does not offer collaboration spaces outside of formal meeting rooms, request more meeting space options.
 Huddle spaces and huddle rooms – small, casual meeting spaces – are becoming extremely popular in workplace design as they have been shown to drive increased productivity and innovation.
 Read more on how huddle spaces can save your organization money.

 4. Opt for a Small Team

 One of the determinants of successful ad hoc meetings is the number of individuals you opt to engage.
 Research shows that small teams prevent the dreaded “social loafing” where individual contributions are perceived to be less valuable, because of the number of people sharing the same task.
 This is the idea that “individual effort decreases as the team size increases.”

 Amazon has instituted the “Two Pizza Rule” for meetings.
 They believe that there are too many people in a meeting if they can’t easily be fed with two pizzas.
 This rule keeps meeting sizes small making meetings less bureaucratic, less chaotic which, in turn, creates a more engaging and productive meeting.

-Incorporating technology in your ad hoc meeting spaces is key to achieving the engagement and productivity needed to drive innovation.
+Incorporating technology in your ad hoc meeting spaces is key to achieving the engagement and productivity needed to drive innovation, especially now that so many of our meetings are hybrid.
 Wireless content sharing and collaboration tools are great options for providing a digital solution at an affordable price.
 Because ad hoc meetings are unscheduled and unstructured, the tools used to share content and collaborate must be easy to set up and use yet advanced enough to handle multiple participants sharing content at the same time to drive quick collaboration.